samin50/ES-synth2/README.md

 # Report - (Deadline Extended Until Saturday 25/03 11:59pm)
 ### **Demo of Advanced Features**
+This includes polyphony, recording/playback, pitch bend, octave selection, dynamic Host configuration and the demonstration of multiple sound profiles.
 #### https://user-images.githubusercontent.com/55187271/227695921-bdfcc190-a1b3-4bcd-b522-2e35d8b39978.mp4
 ---
 ### **Tasks**
 - ***scanKeysTask*** : This task executes every 50ms and is responsible for processing key presses by the user, including the joystick used for pitch bending and volume modding.
 It reads the new state of the keys and combines this with the previous state to detect when a key was pressed or released.
 As our system supports polyphony, we require the dynamic allocation of multiple phase accumulators which is handled by this task.